JeffTerrell/Factory.Solution/README.md

-# Dr. Sillystringz's Factory Portal
+# Dr. Sillystringz's Factory Manager Portal
 A website that allows users to enter machines, engineers, and associated locations.

 #### By Jeff Terrell